dannyagc/dannyagc/README.md

 - 👋 Hi, I’m @dannyagc
 - 👀 I’m interested in ...
 Software Development and Cyber Security
 - 🌱 I’m currently learning ...
-Data Structures
+Calculus II / Sysyems and Application Programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Email: danielgilcardenas@gmail.com